pdjr-signalk/pdjr-skplugin-devantech/README.md

 This plugin implements a control interface for multi-channel relay modules manufactured by the UK company Devantech including support for devices that are operated over USB, WiFi and wired Ethernet.
+Only the current DS series of Ethernet devices are supported.

 The plugin offers two distinct services.